 I was right.
 Adding shaved fennel bulb lent this salad a much needed crunchy texture, but it also contributed a perfect flavor to bring all the other competing flavors together.
 I don’t know how I knew that fennel was the missing ingredient, but I’m glad I did.
 This is quite possibly the best dinner salad I’ve ever eaten (leftovers were pretty amazing for lunch too!).

-Bonus: this recipe just happens to be entirely autoimmune protocol friendly!
+Bonus: this recipe just happens to be entirely Autoimmune Protocol friendly!

 Prep time: 20-30 minutes